-Qualify for life Australian Catholic University (ACU National) can provide you with an education so you not only qualify for your dream career, you qualify for life.
+Qualify for life

+Australian Catholic University (ACU National) can provide you with an education so you not only qualify for your dream career, you qualify for life.
 Our graduates are skilled to think innovatively, make critical decisions and manage the diversity of life's challenges.
 Many graduates find jobs using their professional skills before they have graduated.

 ACU National is a public university open to students of all beliefs and backgrounds.
 Our Canberra Campus offers undergraduate programs in:

-- Early Childhood Education
+Early Childhood Education

-- Primary Education
+Primary Education

-- Nursing
+Nursing

+Theology

+Social Work

-For more information please visit:
+For more information please visit: www.acu.edu.au

-www.acu.edu.au Social Work Theology Theology ACU National Australian Catholic University Qualify for life CATHOLIC VOICE December 2009 - 3 Reaffirming power and importance of Christmas The meaning of Christmas has been spelt out in a million different ways.
-One of the oldest and deepest of these is the sense of Christmas as the marriage between heaven and earth.
-In some of its most beautiful passages, the Old Testament speaks of Israel as the bride of God, with the Song of Songs the best of all examples.
+Qualify for life

+Reaffirming power and importance of Christmas The meaning of Christmas has been spelt out in a million different ways.
+One of the oldest and deepest of these is the sense of Christmas as the marriage between heaven and earth. mark our bishop In some of its most beautiful passages, the Old Testament speaks of Israel as the bride of God, with the Song of Songs the best of all examples.
 Taking its cue from this vision, Christianity has seen the moment when God takes human flesh as a profoundly nuptial moment.
 Heaven is wedded to earth, and eventually the New Testament will see the Church as the bride of Christ.
 Human language always strains to speak of the relationship between heaven and earth, between God and us.
 In the case of marriage, the Bible takes one of the most important of all institutions to speak of that relationship.
 Marriage was important in the biblical world because it provided society with stability and it secured the future in a world where the future seemed even more precarious than it does now.
 Marriage was not just between two individuals.
 It was between two families, two tribes, two nations.
 At the level of royalty, it was a vital element in world diplomacy.
 One of the great questions of the ancient world was always: Shall we marry our enemies?
-Marriage, then, was essentially social; and the right kind of marriages were vital to stabilising society and securing the future, since it was marriage that produced children and provided the environment in which they could be nurtured to the kind of maturity the society sought.
-The extravagant celebration that accompanied marriages - and still does in many cultures - was not just because this marriage was thought to be a good thing for the couple but also for their families, and because it promised for the entire community the stable and secure future which human happiness requires.
+Marriage, then, was essentially social; and the right kind of marriages were vital to stabilising society and securing the future, since it ARCHBISHOP MARK COLERIDGE 1 Dec: Clergy Advent reflection day.
+2 Dec: CCD Mass, Yarralumla.
+3 Dec: Blessing new buildings St Gregory's Primary School, Queanbeyan.